 For this second part of artist Nancy Shaver’s engagement with Lynne Cooke’s exhibition Maneuver at the Artist’s Institute, she will join in a discussion about Anni Albers with a circle of friends: artist Robert Gober, textile designer and Senior Critic in the Textiles Department at the Rhode Island School of Design Lisa Scull, and artist Sterrett Smith.
-Tickets are sold out, but those interested in attending should e-mail email@example.com to be placed on the waiting list.
+Tickets for the event are SOLD OUT.

 The Artist’s Institute will host special viewing hours for Maneuver from 5 to 6:30pm before the talk.
 Please note the talk will take place at Hunter College, 695 Park Avenue, North Building, Room 1527.